TheSmashLab/Tensegrity/docs/yaml.md

 If the tension is unknown but the unstretched length of the string is known, Hooke's Law can be used to calculate the initial tension: $F = k * (l_s - l)$ where $l_s$ is the stretched length of the string (distance between it's nodes) and $l$ is the unstretched length.

 If a connection type does not have a builder assigned to it, it is assumed to be a bar, which I define as a member being able to transfer force along its length, while not changing in length.

+## Pins
+In 2D space the solved structure can float anywhere in the XY plane with any rotation unless we pin a node (to define a place in XY space) and the direction of one of the connections from that node (to define the rotation)

+## Control
+The `control` section defines which wires have